thiagoes/micro-arcade-F15/README.md

 ## Hardware Overview

-**NOTE**: At the end of the showcase, you **MUST** return all components that you have checked out from the class. **_If any component is broken, or if it is not returned at the end of the showcase, you must pay to replace that component._**
+**NOTE**: At the end of the showcase, you **MUST** return all components that you have checked out from the class. **_If any component is broken, or if it is not returned at the end of the showcase, you must pay to replace that component._** You will not receive your grades for the semester until you have paid.

 Your team will be provided with the following necessary hardware